Joe Mercer (footballer, born 1889): Personal life

 Mercer worked as a bricklayer before and during his professional football career.
 He married Ethel Breeze in June 1913 and had four children, the oldest being future footballer and manager Joe Mercer.
-On 16 December 1914, four months since the outbreak of the First World War, Mercer enlisted in the Football Battalion of the Middlesex Regiment on the day the battalion was established.
-He and was posted to the front on 17 October 1915.
-At the front, Mercer was promoted to sergeant, sustained wounds to the head, leg and shoulder and was captured by the Germans in Oppy on 28 April 1917.
+On 16 December 1914, four months after the outbreak of the First World War and the day after the Football Battalion of the Middlesex Regiment was established, Mercer and Nottingham Forest teammates Tommy Gibson and Harry Iremonger travelled down to London to enlist.
+He was posted to the front on 17 October 1915.
+At the front, Mercer was promoted to sergeant, but sustained wounds to the head, leg and shoulder and was captured by the Germans in Oppy on 28 April 1917.
 He was held in camps at Douai, Bad Langensalza, Giessen and Meschede and returned home in January 1919.
-In the post-war years, Mercer attempted to resume his football career and continued working as a bricklayer before dying in 1927 of health problems caused by gas inhalation in the trenches a decade earlier.
+In the post-war years, Mercer attempted to resume his football career and continued working as a bricklayer.
+He died in 1927, of health problems caused by gas he had inhaled in the trenches a decade earlier.